Pūkenga Whakaita Kai (Ngā Tohunga Mātai Kai)

 Chances of getting a job are good for experienced dietitians.

-However, opportunities for graduates are scarce due to limited government funding for new dietitian positions in district health boards.
+However, opportunities for graduates are limited due to a lack of new dietitian positions in district health boards.

 You can increase your chances of getting work by:

-- joining Dietitians New Zealand and attending their branch meetings, conferences and professional development workshops.
-This gives you opportunities to network with senior dietitians, and businesses that employ dietitians
+- joining Dietitians New Zealand and attending their branch meetings, conferences and professional development workshops

-- using your clinical placement to work with a senior dietitian in an area of interest (such as diabetes).
-They'll be more likely to remember you when a vacancy arises
+- using your clinical placement to work with a senior dietitian in an area of interest (such as diabetes)

 - volunteering at district health boards or with Dietitians New Zealand to help run professional development workshops, or produce newsletters